luigifcruz/CyberEther/examples/plugins/blueprint/README.md

 cd examples/plugins/blueprint
 meson setup build
 meson compile -C build
+meson test -C build --suite plugin --print-errorlogs
 ```

 The compiled plugin bundle is written to `build/cyberether_blueprint_plugin.cep`.
+The build also creates separate module and block test executables.
+Disable them
+with `meson setup build -Dtests=false` when Catch2 is not needed.

+Tests follow CyberEther's module convention and live beside each component.
+Add
+`module_tests.cc` or `block_tests.cc` to that component's `plugin_test_lst`; the
+shared `tests/meson.build` creates and registers a separate executable for every
+listed source.

 The `.cep` bundle can be loaded with CyberEther's plugin loader.